cuhsat/pssst/README.md

 CLI
 ---
-The server address must be specified with the user name or set via the `PSSST` environment variable.

 If an user profile file named `.pssst` exists, the path to this file can be used instead of the username and password as a shortcut.
 All generated files will be stored in the users home directory.